 (c) This Rule does not require disclosure of information otherwise protected by Rule 1.6 or information gained by a lawyer or judge while participating in an approved lawyers assistance program.

-Self-regulation of the legal profession requires that members of the profession initiate disciplinary investigation when they know of a violation of the Rules of Professional Conduct.
+Self-regulation of the legal profession requires that members of the profession initiate disciplinary investigation when they know of a violation of the applicable Rules of Professional Conduct.
 Lawyers have a similar obligation with respect to judicial misconduct.
 An apparently isolated violation may indicate a pattern of misconduct that only a disciplinary investigation can uncover.
 Reporting a violation is especially important where the victim is unlikely to discover the offense.

 A report about misconduct is not required where it would involve violation of Rule 1.6.
 However, a lawyer should encourage a client to consent to disclosure where prosecution would not substantially prejudice the client's interests.